Royal United Hospitals Bath NHS Foundation Trust

 The Royal United Hospital (RUH) is situated about 1½ miles from Bath city centre.

-The Trust employs around 5,100 staff, some of who also provide outpatient, diagnostic and same day case surgery services at local community hospitals in Bath & North East Somerset, Somerset and Wiltshire.
+The Trust employs more than 4500 members of staff, some of who also provide outpatient, diagnostic and same day case surgery services at local community hospitals in Bath & North East Somerset, Somerset and Wiltshire.
 This fulfils part of the Trust's aim to provide high quality care to people in their local communities.

 The hospital provides healthcare to the population served by four Clinical Commissioning Groups (CCGs); Bath and North East Somerset CCG, Wiltshire CCG, and Somerset CCG (Mendip Federations), as well as one social enterprise, Sirona Health & Care CIC.